 San Diego Corporal Injury To a Spouse Defense Attorneys

 Allegations of domestic violence will be taken very seriously by state prosecutors in California.
 If you’ve been arrested on suspicion of inflicting corporal injury to a spouse, you need to speak with an experienced attorney right away.
 At the Law Office of Vikas Bajaj, APC, our attorneys have been handling domestic violence cases for more than 16 years.
 We know what’s at stake and are prepared to help you fight to protect your future.
-Call us today to schedule a free consultation.
+Call us today to schedule an initial consultation.
 Our San Diego domestic violence defense lawyers will review your case and help you understand your rights.